 Vaccines for Children Program: If a patient is in need of the Vaccine for Children Program, they should contact their primary care physician’s office to schedule an appointment with a nurse.

-Express Care Online: Feeling like you or your child might have the flu?
-Speak with a healthcare provider from your mobile device or computer.
-It’s never been easier for you and your family to instantly access world class care at home or work with Express Care Online.
+Virtual Visits: Feeling like you or your child might have the flu?
+Speak with a healthcare provider 24/7 from your mobile device or computer.
+It’s never been easier for you and your family to instantly access world class care at home using the MyClevelandClinic(TM) tool.

 Community Flu Shot Events